maikusobu/ShopMaikusobu/README.md

 To run the application locally, you need to have Node.js and MongoDB installed on your machine.
 Then follow these steps:

 1. Clone the repository from GitHub: `git clone https://github.com/maikusobu/ShopMaikusobu.git`
-2. Navigate to the project folder: `cd shopmaikusobu`
+2. Navigate to the project folder: `cd ShopMaikusobu`
-3. Navigate to the server folder: `cd server`
-4. Install the dependencies of server: `npm install`
+3. Install the dependencies of both server and client: `npm run install-all`
-5. Populate the database: `npm run populate`
+4. Populate the database: `npm run populate`
-6. Complete build before run the server: `npm run build-template`
-7. Run the server: `npm run dev`
-8. The server will be listened on `http://localhost:3000`
-9. Navigate back to the root folder: `cd ..`
-10. Navigate to the client folder: `cd client`
-11. Install the dependencies of the client: `npm install --force`
-12. Run build the client: `npm run build`
+5. Build the server and client: `npm run build-all`
-13. Start the client: `npm run dev`
+6. Start the server and client concurrently: `npm run start-all`
-14. Open your browser and go to `http://localhost:5173`
+7. Open your browser and go to http://localhost:5173

 ## 🌐 Demo <a name="demo"></a>